Tais993/Async-programming/index.md

 elaborate on this, if a thread calls Thread#interrupt on another thread, this thread sets the status to Interrupted, and throws a InterruptedException to all blocking methods.
 After which the status gets cleared.

-The status get's cleared for 2 reasons.
-First of all, this allows ThreadPool's to re-use the Thread.
+The status gets cleared for 2 reasons.
+First, this allows ThreadPool's to re-use the Thread.
 Second of all, one might require some of the Thread's blocking methods after an error.

 While the purpose of this behaviour, makes sense.
-It's just rather error prone, preferably we'd want to create a new Thread instead.
+It's just rather error-prone, preferably we'd want to create a new Thread instead.

 To summarize this